Sometimes They Come Back (film)

-Sometimes They Come Back is a 1991 American made-for-television horror film based on the 1974 short story of the same name by Stephen King.
-Originally optioned as a segment of the 1985 feature film Stephen King's Cat's Eye, it was developed into a separate feature by producer Dino De Laurentiis.
+Sometimes They Come Back is a 1991 American supernatural horror film directed by Tom McLoughlin, written by Lawrence Konner and Mark Rosenthal, and starring Tim Matheson, Brooke Adams, and Robert Rusler.
+Based on Stephen King's 1974 short story "Sometimes They Come Back", the film follows Jim Norman (Matheson), a teacher who returns to his childhood hometown, where the teenage greasers responsible for his brother's murder 27 years earlier return from the dead and infiltrate his class.

+The story was originally optioned for inclusion as a segment of the 1985 anthology film Cat's Eye, before producer Dino De Laurentiis developed it as a separate feature.
+Filming took place in Kansas City, Kansas, and several locations in Missouri, including Liberty and Rocheport.
+The latter was used for scenes set in the railway tunnel central to the story.
+The made-for-television film premiered on broadcast television network CBS on May 7, 1991.

+Sometimes They Come Back received mixed reviews, with critics praising elements including its atmosphere, effects, and Matheson's performance while criticizing its pacing and handling of its premise.
+The film was followed by two direct-to-video sequels, Sometimes They Come Back...
+Again (1996) and Sometimes They Come Back... for More (1998).

 Plot

 Jim Norman returns to his old hometown of Liberty, Missouri after accepting a teaching job there.
 He moves back along with his wife, Sally, and their son, Scott.

 When Jim was nine, he had moved away from the small town with his parents after he had witnessed his older brother, Wayne, being murdered by a gang of greasers during a mugging in a train tunnel in 1963.
 Three of the murderers — Richard, Vinnie, and David — were killed shortly afterward by an oncoming train, having parked their 1955 Chevrolet One-Fifty on the tracks.
 The fourth member, Carl, survived after bailing out of the car.

 After returning to his hometown, Jim starts having nightmares about his brother's murder.
 Soon afterward, three of his students are killed by the ghosts of his brother's murderers, and, their killers, Richard, Vinnie, and David return from the dead as students in Jim's class.
 The police are suspicious of Jim's proximity to the dead students.

 On the 27th anniversary of Wayne's murder, the revived killers challenge Jim to a confrontation.
 Shortly after, they make an attempt on his son's life with their car.
 Jim discovers Wayne's spirit is stuck in limbo while the matter of his murder is unsettled.
 It is revealed that when Jim was a boy, he had taken the murderers' car keys which led to their deaths.

 Jim goes to the Cemetery and finds the graves of the greasers.
 The three gang members appear, ominously telling Jim that the wreck survivor Carl must complete their revenge.
 Jim tracks down the now-adult Carl using a phone book.
 He forces him to return to the tunnel; however, Carl does not believe Jim and flees.